 Various solutions such as vinegar, ammonia, calcium/lime/rust (CLR) remover, or muriatic acid may be effective.
 But use with caution, as muriatic acid can be downright dangerous.
 Just getting a whiff of the fumes can cause serious damage to your lungs.

-Vinegar or CLM
+Vinegar or CLR

-Keeping the glass immersed in either vinegar or CLM over a period of time will dissolve the mineral deposits.
-Since the vinegar and CLM evaporate fairly quickly, you need a method of keeping the glass wet with the solvents.
+You can safely use vinegar or CLR to remove the salt creep, but the important factors are applying the treatment long enough and using enough elbow grease.
+Keeping the glass immersed in either vinegar or CLR over a period of time will dissolve the mineral deposits.
+Since the vinegar and CLR evaporate fairly quickly, you need a method of keeping the glass wet with the solvents.

-It can be easier to treat a disassembled tank because you have only flat pieces to work with.
+It can be easier to treat a disassembled tank because you have only flat pieces of glass to work with.
 If you are rebuilding a tank and want to remove the minerals from all of the panes, just layer them on a flat surface with vinegar in between them.
-Leave overnight or as long as it takes, then scrape the minerals off with a single-edged razor blade.
+Leave overnight or as long as it takes, then scrape the remaining minerals off with a single-edged razor blade.
 You may find that you have to dampen the glass surface and scrape with the razor blade a few times to get the glass completely clean.
-Clean the bonding surfaces with acetone and reassemble with silicone caulking.
+Clean the bonding surfaces with acetone and reassemble the glass with silicone caulking.

 Distilled vinegar works just as well or better than the CLR and was less caustic to the skin.
 Vinegar is far cheaper than CLR.
 It may take a while to dissolve the minerals, but you can find many other uses for the leftover vinegar around the home.
 Not only is it useful for cleaning many surfaces, you can, of course, use it for making salad dressing.